ueux/ULOGS/README.md

 ### 1. Install dependencies

-Open three terminals, or run each command from its package directory:
+Open separate terminals, or run each command from its package directory:

 ```powershell
 cd services